clj-kondo/clj-kondo/doc/ai/adr/0003-backward-arg-type-inference.md

 records a deferred `{:op :arg-spec-of :ns .. :name .. :arity .. :arg-idx ..}`
 constraint.
 Constraints with deferred or map-shaped members are stored as `{:op :and :specs [..]}` in `:args`, joining the existing spec operator family (`:rest`, `:keys`).
-The specs vector is insertion ordered with record-time dedup, for deterministic output.
+Constraints collect in a set, order is immaterial: intersect is a commutative meet, and resolution intersects every member at cache sync before anything is serialized, so cache bytes are stable regardless of recording order, verified by byte-comparing caches under permuted constraint orders.
+An earlier revision kept insertion-ordered vectors with manual dedup, from when unresolved :and entries could reach the cache verbatim.
 When the cache is synced, `types/resolve-types` walks every var's arities once, resolving each `{:op :and}` arg entry to a concrete spec via `types/resolve-inferred-spec`: look up the callee's `:args` in idacs (possibly itself inferred, so chains),